zahrarahgosha84-gif/house_prediction_price/README.md

 ## The part that made this interesting

-I spent more time debugging than training models.
-Early on, plain linear regression gave an R² of basically zero — no signal at all.
-After a few hours of digging, I found 4 rows where the `Area` value had accidentally been copied from the `Price` column (a several-billion-square-meter "house"!).
-Dropping those 4 rows took R² from zero to 0.88 instantly.
+Honestly, I spent more time debugging than actually training the models.

+At first, the linear regression model was giving me an R² close to zero, which made me think there was barely any useful signal in the data.
+After digging through the dataset, I found 4 weird rows where the "Area" value had somehow been copied from the "Price" column.
+So basically, the dataset had a "house" with an area of several billion square meters.

+I removed those 4 rows and the R² jumped from almost 0 to 0.88.
+That was probably the most interesting part of the project for me — the problem wasn't the model, it was the data.

-Then the neural net had its own drama: the second version trained for 3000 epochs and quietly overfit after epoch 1800 — test loss jumped from 0.18 to over 10.
-Fixed it with a manual early-stopping loop that snapshots the model weights every time test loss improves.
+The neural network had another issue.
+My second version was trained for 3000 epochs, but it started overfitting around epoch 1800.
+The test loss went from about 0.18 to over 10.
+I ended up writing a simple manual early-stopping loop that saved the model weights whenever the test loss improved.
+This way, I could keep the best version of the model instead of the final, overfitted one.

 ## Neural net architecture (best version)